PavelBashtrykov/RepEnTools/README.md

 </picture>

 RepEnTools uses our custom-made bash scripts to retrieve and auto-install publically available bioinformatics software (`setup`, `installation`), download human reference files (`getdata`) and perform the RepEnTools analyses (`ret`).
 Within the latter, table operations, plot generation and some other tasks are performed by our custom-made Python scripts `compute_enrichment` and `plot_enrichment`.
+Package and environment management are performed via `miniconda3`.

 ## 1. Auto-installing RepEnTools